Understanding entry requirements

 - Full-time courses offering foundation years, years abroad or a year in industry.

 Each course will have its own set of recommended entry requirements.
 These are set by universities and sometimes associated organisations (such as Health and Care Practitioners Council (HCPC) for some Health subjects) and outline a level of understanding to help students to gain the most out of their studies.

-You can search UCAS for information on courses and their entry requirements.
+UCAS is a great place to start your university research.
+They have full course listings for all institutions, providing information on entry requirements and much more.
 Once you’ve had a chance to have a look at the requirements for any course(s) you’re interested in taking, you may have questions about where to plug any gaps on qualifications.
 Don’t forget you can contact admissions departments directly on email@example.com, or get in touch with Gemma, Mature Student Officer at firstname.lastname@example.org.

 Many universities will ask you to hold a GCSE or equivalent in Math and English Language.
 It is important to look at the entry requirements for any course you may be interested in to understand where you can fulfil those requirements and avoid unnecessary disappointment.

 If you’re missing these requirements, you can take a look at your local council’s website to see what adult education provision is on offer.
 For example, at Norfolk County Council, Wensum Lodge provide a host of different courses both in person and online including Functional Skills level 2 in Math and English Language (as well as a huge range of courses).
 Many local colleges will also offer lessons in functional skills, ESOL and GCSE subjects.

 Admissions teams also treat iGCSEs as they would a typical GCSE, and payment for these can be made in instalments across an academic year.
 Any providers like National Extension College provide effective distance and online GCSE and A-level courses to help make up any of these requirements.